Charles H. Porter (Virginia politician)

-Charles Howell Porter (June 21, 1833 - July 9, 1897) was an attorney and politician who served as a U.S. Representative from Virginia.
+Charles Howell Porter (June 21, 1833 - July 9, 1897) was an attorney and politician who served as a U.S. Representative from Virginia from 1870 to 1873.

 Born and raised in Cairo, New York, he earned his law degree in Albany and set up a practice. in 1861, with the outbreak of the American Civil War, he joined a New York volunteer unit.

 He settled in Norfolk, Virginia during the war and made his career there.

 Biography

 Born in Cairo, New York, Porter completed preparatory studies.

 He was graduated from the law university at Albany, New York, in 1853.

 He was admitted to the bar in 1854 and commenced practice in Ashland, New York.

+Civil War

 He entered the Union Army in 1861 as a member of the 1st Regiment New York Mounted Rifles.

 He settled in Norfolk, Virginia during the war.